meliani/Career-Center/README.md

     The license does not permit hosting it yourself.
     The code is open for the sake of transparency and allowing contributions.

+    ⚠️ Annother Warning: This Repository is Under Active Development ⚠️

+    Please note that this repository is currently in development.
+    You may encounter bugs, incomplete features, or other issues.
+Use at your own risk, and be prepared for frequent updates and changes.
+    Contributions, feedback, and bug reports are welcome.
+Thank you for your understanding!

 ## What is that ?

 A platform that helps students to find internships and jobs, and helps professors to manage their students and internships.